DippingBird/LabyrinthOfTheseus/README.md

 > Theseus always walks parallel or cross to the walls of the rooms.

-![Image of the labyrinth](/resources/images/labyrinth.png) All rights reserved to Heinrich Hemme
+![Image of the labyrinth](/resources/images/labyrinth.png)
+<sup>All rights reserved to Heinrich Hemme</sup>

 Hemme showed that the shortest path Theseus could take is 30 units long assuming that a small quadratic room has a sidelength of 1 unit.
 He also mentioned that Markus Götz from Maihingen (who sadly passed away last year i was told by Hemme) analyzed the problem 1998 and found that there were a total of 624 acyclic paths for Theseus to take.

-![Image of shortest path in labyrinth](/resources/images/shortestPath.png) All rights reserved to Heinrich Hemme
+![Image of shortest path in labyrinth](/resources/images/shortestPath.png)
+<sup>All rights reserved to Heinrich Hemme</sup>

 My approach was converting the labyrinth into a graph and applying [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) in order to find the shortest path.
 A few months passed until i wanted to learn how to program in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) after learning C# and Java.
 I figured writing a program analysing this puzzle as a graph would be a good first challenge, hopefully finding the same amount of acyclic paths that Markus found.

-However i found quite the opposite, that there were 8256 acyclic paths, more than 13-times the amount that Markus found!
-After a lot of pondering and double-checking i believe my awnser is the correct one, however i cannot be absolutely sure, a third person solving the problem through programing would certainly help deciding which the correct awnser is.
+However i found quite the opposite, that there were 8256 acyclic paths, which was later confirmed by a friend of Hemme, the mathematician Helmut Postl residing in Vienna, Austria.

 ## Graph Generation
-In order to convert the labyrinth into a graph i placed nodes into each transit from one romm in another, as well from the start in the first room and from the last room to the goal.
+In order to convert the labyrinth into a graph i placed nodes into each transit from one room in another, as well from the start in the first room and from the last room to the goal.
 Edges are added between nodes respecting the rule of always turning right or left, and the weight being the length assuming the same units as Hemme.
 This placement of the nodes has the advantage of treating every romm equally, meaning that the edges are similar for similar rooms.

 However each node has two states, for nodes connecting horizontal adjacent rooms entering from the left or right, and for vertical adjacent rooms entering from up or down.
 Thus each node actually represents two nodes in an ordinary directed weighted graph, but since these two nodes are highly symmetrical they can often just be treated as one.

 Since the puzzle is only concerned with paths from the start to the finish one can simplify the graph by deleting nodes which have only outgoing-or-ingoing edge, resulting in the folowing graph.

-![Image of the labyrinth graph](/resources/images/graph.png) Image using the transformed work of Heinrich Hemme
+![Image of the labyrinth graph](/resources/images/graph.png)
+<sup>Image using the transformed work of Heinrich Hemme</sup>

 The nodes are arbitrary indexed in a raster-fashion from the bottom upwards and left-to-right.
 One can easily see that this simplification does not alter the amount of paths between the start-and-goal nodes nor the amount of cycles in the graph, since no choice is made when entering or leaving such nodes.

-The last step is converting the presented graph into a proper directed weighted graph, which i did by assigning nodes that are entered from the left or bottom and left from the right or top the index shown in the graph, otherwise the index added with 38, assuring that all nodes are distinct and indexed consecutive.
+The last step is converting the presented graph into a proper directed weighted graph, which i did by adding to nodes that are entered from the left or bottom and left from the right or top the letter **a**, otherwise **b**.

 The edges of the shown undirected graph are given to a program as a typed in [csv-file](/resources/labyrinthEdges.csv).
 The directions specify where the edge is leading relative to the node, being shortened as follows: